Episode 2-1: Let's compile and run C64 code

 Wow!
 So simple but it somewhat catches the beginner with the nice sid music and the color cycling, does it not?

-So what we do here is putting to lines of text in the standard C64 font in the middle of the screen, do twice the color cycle effect in two different directions for each line and last but not least make sure the music is played while all this crazy stuff happens.
+So what we do here is putting two lines of text using the standard C64 font in the middle of the screen, do twice the color cycle effect in two different directions for each line and last but not least make sure the music is played while all this crazy stuff happens.

 The basics you will get introduced to

-In the next chapters I will describe more or less detailed everything which is required to understand whats going on in the intro.
-We will touch programming on the interrupt, you will also soon understand how memory and in particular screen is organized on the C64.
+In the next chapters I will describe in details everything that is required to understand what is going on in the intro.
+We will touch programming of the interrupt, you will also soon understand how memory, and in particular the screen, is organized on the C64.
 I will explain how to iterate over tables of data, e.g. to change color information or to display a line of text.
-Finally we include the music into the intro and look how initialization and playback works.
+Finally we will include the music into the intro and look how initialization and playback work.